Published

 The result is a shift from passive planning to active execution.
 Instead of hoping the strategy gets implemented, nonprofits build a system where execution is expected, tracked, and continuously improved.

-Nonprofits don’t fail at execution because they don’t care about results.
-They fail because their planning structures make execution harder than it needs to be: too many goals, too few owners, too much deferred to year-end.
+Nonprofits don't fail at execution because they don't care about results.
+They fail because their planning structures make execution harder than it needs to be: too many goals, too few owners, and too much deferred to year-end.

 The encouraging part of this data is that the gap is addressable.
-It doesn’t require a new strategic framework or an org restructure.
+It doesn't require a new strategic framework or an org restructure.
 It requires three things: a smaller, more focused portfolio, named individual owners on every element, and a quarterly rhythm that keeps the plan visible all year long.
+For the full picture of where execution breaks and how to rebuild it, start with our pillar guide to strategic planning.

 The strategy is already written.
 The question is whether the structure exists to run it.